mustafa8410/internship-library-microservices-project/README.md

 # Internship Library Microservices Project

-This project is a **Library Management System** developed using the **Microservices Architecture**.
+This project is a **Library Management System** that i developed during my internship using the **Microservices Architecture**.
 The system allows for efficient management of books, users, and loans while maintaining a modular and scalable codebase.
 Each module is implemented as an independent microservice, sharing a common database for communication and data persistence.

 ---